The Best Day Trips from Phoenix

-When most people think of Arizona, they think of low desert, warm and hot temperatures, and cactus.
+When most people think of Arizona, they think of the low desert, warm and hot temperatures, and cacti.
+Lots and lots of cacti.
 And if you visit the Phoenix area, that’s exactly what you’ll get.

 I encourage you to branch out a bit from the Phoenix area to check out the rest of the state.
-Here are the best day trips from Phoenix.
+Here are the best day trips from Phoenix with a range of fun activities you won’t want to miss.

 The Phoenix metro area is the fifth-largest in the United States, so it’s natural that when people think of Arizona, they think of Phoenix.
 There are a lot of fun things to do in Phoenix, and you could easily fill up a week or two of vacation exploring them all.